OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

     For each compatibleUnit C add name C.name to group menu in alphabetically sorted order in regular font for case 1 For each incompatibleUnit I add name I.identifier to group menu in alphabetically sorted order as grayed out and not selectable for case 2

+Note there is a header separator between compatible and non-compatible as with unit.

 ### meter-group-selection

 When a meter or group is selected and it is the first one so the graphing unit was not yet set, it must be set to the graphing unit used (the default one for that meter or group).